 Late stage diagnosis which make up 2/3 of the new cases, accounts for most of cervical cancer deaths.
 Thus, if any of the above-mentioned risks applies to a woman, she is encouraged to get screened either with Pap Smear or Visual Inspection with Acetic Acid.
 The most ideal screening tool though is the HPV DNA Test, but it is unaffordable for public health programs.

-However, with the the enumerated financial, geographical, and informational barriers, CECAP is aware that some women have a hard time getting access to these preventive procedures.
-Thus, the Single Visit Approach or SVA was recommended, and is currently being used in its cervical cancer prevention and control campaign in grassroots communities.
+The enumerated financial, geographical, and informational barriers give women a hard time getting access to preventive procedures against cervical cancer.
+Thus, the Single Visit Approach or SVA was recommended based from the Clinical Epidemiologic Unit - UP-PGH, NIH research study, and is currently being used in CECAP's cervical cancer prevention and control campaign in grassroots communities.

 THE SINGLE VISIT APPROACH